 You will also need to fill out the supplemental Medical Humanities Scholars Program questions on the Honors College application, which can be found here: MHSP Application

-1. A variety of extracurricular interests, particularly in the humanities.
+1. A variety of extracurricular interests.

 2. A firm commitment to a career in medicine as a physician.